Office of General Counsel Groups

 Enforcement and Whistleblower Review

-The Enforcement and Whistleblower Review Group advises on enforcement actions and whistleblower claims.
-Attorneys in this group provide advice and guidance to Commissioners and enforcement staff, and they review Enforcement Division recommendations for Commission action.
+The Enforcement and Whistleblower Review Group advises the Commission on enforcement actions and whistleblower claims.
+Attorneys in the group provide advice and guidance to Commissioners and enforcement staff and they review Enforcement Division recommendations for Commission action.

-Attorneys in the group also review recommendations from the Office of the Whistleblower for adjudication of award claims, and provide advice on rules concerning the SEC’s whistleblower program.
+Attorneys in the Group also review recommendations from the Office of the Whistleblower for adjudication of award claims, and to provide advice on the rules concerning SEC’s whistleblower program.

 Resources: